pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 2. Click on the manage button for the project that you wish to add a token for
 3. Go to settings
 4. Click on "Create a token for your-package-name-here"
-5. Create the token and follow the steps above to open up the `.pypirc` file
+5. Create the token and follow the steps above publish your package using the repository specific token.
-6. Replace the old account wide token with your new package token.

 And you're all done!